-Kids and baseball – it's a natural fit.
-That's why the partnership between Major League Baseball® and Boys & Girls Clubs of America is such a winning combination.
-Since MLB™ designated BGCA as an official charitable partner in 1997, this highly successful relationship has given countless children the chance to realize their dreams both on and off the field.
+Since Major League Baseball® designated BGCA as an official charitable partner in 1997, this robust relationship has given countless youth the chance to realize their dreams both on and off the field.

-A key reason for the partnership's success is the deep, personal connection so many big leaguers have with Boys & Girls Clubs.
-Club alumni include greats like Joe DiMaggio, Frank Robinson, Joe Morgan, Brooks Robinson, CC Sabathia and Jimmy Rollins.
-Legends such as Hank Aaron, Cal Ripken Jr. and Ken Griffey Jr. also lend their support to Boys & Girls Clubs.
+A key reason for our partnership's success is the personal connections many big-leaguers have with Boys & Girls Clubs.
+Club alumni include legends such as Joe DiMaggio, Frank Robinson, Joe Morgan and Brooks Robinson, and extend to stars of today like CC Sabathia, Adam Jones and Jon Jay.
+Hall of Famers Hank Aaron, Cal Ripken Jr. and Ken Griffey Jr. are also active supporters of Boys & Girls Clubs.